phfoxer/laravel-api-generate/README.md

 ### Creating a new resource

-To create all API Rest resources run this command:
+To create all API Rest resources run this command (Only postgres and mysql):
 ```php
 artisan generate:api --con=conection_name
 ```